draftdev/jobs/writer-augmented-reality.md

 # Freelance Writer (Augmented Reality) at [Draft.dev](https://draft.dev/)
 > $315 per ~1500-word article

 Are you a developer with a background in augmented reality?
-Are you interested in sharing your knowledge about infrastructure in a way that's approachable and creative?
-Do you love learning new technologies and helping others learn them too?
+Have experience with UI/UX in the space?
+Do you love sharing your knowledge with others and either write or are interested in improving your writing?

-If so, we've got a role for you!
+If so, we've got an opportunity for you!

 #### [SUBMIT YOUR APPLICATION TODAY](https://draft.dev/write)